Meet the Directors

 The Society's ongoing strength and stability rely on our ability to identify, manage and mitigate risk.
 My role as Chair of the Board Risk Committee is to ensure we have robust systems in place to manage risks throughout the business, which include our risk management framework and internal controls.
 The management team has responded well to the additional risks posed by the pandemic and my ongoing priority is to ensure risks are being managed appropriately, so we can remain secure.

-Andrew Greenwood: Chief Risk Officer
+Andrew Greenwood: Deputy Chief Executive Officer

 Having worked for the Society for more than 20 years, primarily in the Risk function, I have extensive experience of risk management and a strong knowledge of the organisation.
 A key aspect of my role as Chair of the Models and Rating System Committee is supporting the Board to fulfil our financial risk management responsibilities and helping them understand the model framework, which underpins assumptions and decision making.
 This role will continue to be important as we adapt our plans in line with changes in the economy.